 What are the most common types of personal injury cases?

 - Car accidents

 - Bus accidents

 - Dog bites

 A formal legal claim starts with filing a complaint or petition.
 In the claim document, you’ll explain the general facts about the accident that occurred.
 This includes an outline of facts indicating the other person committed some wrongdoing and stating that you suffered losses because of the actions of that person.
 But while this is the official first step, the claim process actually starts much earlier.

 Generally, your first true action will be talking to an attorney about what you should do next.
-The lawyer might file your case right away, but it’s more likely that they will send a “demand letter” first.
+A Fairburn personal injury attorney might file your case right away, but it’s more likely that they will send a “demand letter” first.
 This letter will describe the facts of your situation and your losses.
 It will also set out a monetary demand that you are making to the person who caused the accident (or, more likely, their insurance company).
 The demand letter puts the person on notice of the case and indicates to them that you intend to file a lawsuit if there is no response to your demand.

 The demand letter starts the negotiation process between the parties.
 In some situations, you can arrange for an acceptable settlement before anything is ever filed with the court.

 What Does the Litigation Process Look Like for a Personal Injury Case?